krithikaSai/cloud-labs/aws/07-terraform-infra/notes.md

-# AWS Lab: Terraform infrastructure
+# AWS Lab: Terraform Infrastructure

 ### Objective
 Using terraform code to spin up an S3 bucket and EC2 instance, and terminate them after use.